chiaweihsu/RGF/README.md

 The recursive Green's function method works by slicing the system and then looping over the slices recursively to compute the side-to-side Green's function.
 Then the scattering matrix is obtained through the Fisher–Lee relation.
 The main computations are inversions and multiplications of *N*-by-*N* dense matrices, where *N*=*W*/*Δx* in 2D and *N*=(*W*/*Δx*)<sup>2</sup> for square cross sections in 3D, *W* is the transverse width, and *Δx* is the discretization grid size.
 So the computing time scales as 𝑂(*LW*<sup>3</sup>) in 2D and 𝑂(*LW*<sup>6</sup>) in 3D, where *L* is the longitudinal length.
 The memory usage scales as 𝑂(*LW*+*W*<sup>2</sup>) in 2D and 𝑂(*LW*<sup>2</sup>+*W*<sup>4</sup>) in 3D.
 [Michael Wimmer's PhD thesis](https://epub.uni-regensburg.de/12142/) is a good reference on the recursive Green's function method.

+For 2D simulations, it is recommended to use the <code>mesti2s()</code> function of [MESTI.m](https://github.com/complexphoton/MESTI.m) instead, which considers the same two-sided geometry as here but additionally implements the more powerful augmented partial factorization (APF) method and other features (such as support for transverse-electric polarization, field-profile computation, custom input/output basis, one-sided geometry, and PML).

 You can cite this software as:
 C. W. Hsu, RGF, https://github.com/chiaweihsu/RGF